accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part2.md

 s += "bar";
 ```

-You are actually creating a *new object of type `String` and assigning it to the variable `s`.
+You are actually creating a *new* object of type `String` and assigning it to the variable `s`.

 #### == vs equals()

-The distinction between a reference type and a primitive type is tricky; let's look at the `String` class for a testable example.
+The notion of a reference can be tricky; let's look at the `String` class for examples.

 > *Definition:* `==` compares by reference.